undg/js-jsx-kata/react-raw/README.md

-# This is standard CRA bootstrapp
+# This is standard CRA

-To install and run repository, run
+To install and run
 ```
 yarn
 ```

-followed by
+Followed by
 ```
 yarn start
 ```

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 There is missing css, error handling for responses other than 200 and possibly some edge cases.

-Everything is in one file App.tsx, as a next step I will possibly extract bits to smaller components and separate files/folders.
+Everything is in one file App.tsx, as a next step I would extract bits to smaller components and separate files/folders.
+From there app can be extended with functionalities and cases.